ryanuber/nofork/README.md

 pidfile mechanism.

 The intended use case is to enable signaling processes which may take a while to run, such as builds.
+It's like having a `-pidfile` option on any command.

 Usage
 =====